donipologhimire/diffusion_based_planning/README.md

 5. The final result is a collision-free path connecting start and goal

 The model enforces the constraints at both endpoints (start and goal positions) throughout the entire denoising process while learning to navigate around obstacles.

+## Model Files

+The trained model files exceed GitHub's file size limits and are not included in this repository.
+To use this project:

+1. Download the model files from [this Google Drive folder](https://drive.google.com/drive/folders/1TqqesEUCl98pXbLvBY5s6jEBNImMX1mc?usp=sharing)
+2. Place them in the following locations:
+   - `diffusion_policy_unet_refined_cfg.pth`

 ## Requirements
 - PyTorch